istio/istio.io/_docs/tasks/installing-istio.md

 * If you previously installed Istio on this cluster, please uninstall first by following the [uninstalling]({{home}}/docs/tasks/installing-istio.html#uninstalling) steps at the end of this page.

-You can use the [Istio Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/istio) to install, or follow the steps below for manual installation:
+## Installation steps

-## Manual installation steps
+You can use the [Istio Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/istio#installing-the-chart) to install, or follow the steps below.

 For the {{ site.data.istio.version }} release, Istio must be installed in the same Kubernetes namespace as the applications.
 Instructions below will deploy Istio in the